 Well before establishing the Delmas Foundation, Gladys Krieble Delmas was deeply interested in Venetian culture and history.
 By the 1970’s, she and her husband, Jean Delmas, began to divide their time between Venice and New York City and interacted with many historians, art history specialists, creative writers, artists and musicians in both places.
 Aware of the great significance of Venice in the Italian Renaissance, Mrs. Delmas came to realize that, in the English-speaking world, more attention is often paid to the contributions of Florence and Rome than to those of Venice.
 One of the major purposes of her Foundation, established in 1976, was to redress this imbalance by encouraging research and publications in the English-speaking world that would highlight the heritage of Venice and the Veneto.

 A sampling of Venetian-oriented institutional programs in the U.S. and the U.K. indicates the wide range of activity thus supported.
-Examples include a conference on “Venice Reconsidered” at Syracuse University (1995), Duke University’s on-going Summer Institute in Venice, and productions of Monteverdi operas at the Brooklyn Academic of Music (2001).
+Examples include a conference on “Venice Reconsidered” at Syracuse University (1995), Duke University’s Summer Institute in Venice, and productions of Monteverdi operas at the Brooklyn Academic of Music (2001).
 The Foundation also supported an exhibition of “The Palazzo Barbaro Circle: Americans in Venice at the end of the 19th- Century” at the Isabella Stewart Gardner Museum in Boston (2002), a conference in Venice of the Society for the History of Authorship, Reading & Publishing (SHARP) entitled “Il Libro in Venezia” (2005), the development at Yale University of a web-accessible collection of images of maps and globes made by 16th- and 17-century Venetian cartographers (2007), and a cataloguing and digitizing program at the Royal Institute of British Architects focusing on Venice, the Veneto, and Andrea Palladio in particular (2008).

 Finally, for several years the Foundation has been one of many contributors to Save Venice, Inc., an organization with its own active grant-giving program designed “to protect the cultural patrimony” of Venice.
 Many Venetian institutions have received funds from this organization.